ABOUT THE FILM

 North Pole, NY is a story of resilience, the power of nostalgia and a portrait of the dreamers in one small town that have vowed to keep the magic of Christmas alive all year round.

-Ali Cotterill, director, and Christa Orth, producer, have been collaborators since 2004.
+Christa Orth, producer (left) and Ali Cotterill, director (right) have been collaborators since 2004.
 Their short films have screened at 100+ festivals around the world, won several awards, and been broadcast on Logo TV and Current TV.
 North Pole, NY, is their first feature.

 When they're not filming in the beautiful Adirondacks, Ali works as a film and video editor and Christa works as a consultant at a fundraising and design firm.
 They're based in Brooklyn, NY.